 Disability examiners recognize chiropractors and nurse practitioners as “accepted medical sources” when it comes to determining eligibility for benefits, but take that characterization with a grain of salt.
 If you only have a chiropractor or nurse practitioner’s medical records to justify the impact of your injury on your functional capacity, the federal government may request additional examinations before granting approval.
 The Social Security Administration pays for the additional consultative exam, so it won’t cost you money, though the findings could lead to a denial of benefits.
 Your legal team should monitor the exam closely.

 If a nurse practitioner or chiropractor has conducted long-term care for your disabling condition, the court or disability examiner may give more weight to their diagnosis and evaluation.
 There are always exceptions to the rules, and your legal team can advise you regarding the status of your medical records as you begin the application process.

 Regardless of where your medical records come from, having detailed descriptions of your diagnosis and response to various treatments is essential for your application to obtain approval and avoid costly delays.
 Spotty medical records lead to time-consuming examinations, which drag out the approval process and put off receiving funding you desperately need to keep your financial head above water.
 Our Philadelphia social security disability lawyers will be happy to help.

 Pennsylvania Disability Lawyers Offering Free Consultations

-If you have questions about your Social Security Disability paperwork, and want an experienced law firm to take the headache of filling out all those forms from you, give us a call today.
+If you have questions about your Social Security Disability paperwork, and want an experienced law firm to take the headache of filling out all those forms from you, give our Philadelphia disability benefits attorneys and our New Jersey disability benefits attorneys a call today.
 We’ve processed thousands of SSD applications for clients across Pennsylvania and New Jersey.